 Scripture of the Month

-Having a "scripture of the month" section can be a great way to further explain highly important passages or verses of scripture.
+Having a "scripture of the month" section can be a great way to further explain highly important passages or church quotes.
 You might consider having a theme to your newsletter each month, and perhaps this section could choose a piece of scripture that reflects that theme.
 You also could choose to have the scripture of the month support an ongoing sermon series.

 Another approach is to simply choose a scripture that has struck you recently.
 You can also use this part of the newsletter to help encourage Bible memory.